conan-io/conan/README.md

   $ cd conan-io && sudo pip install -e .
   ```

   If you are in Windows, using ``sudo`` is not required.
-Some Linux distros won't allow you to put Python packages in editable mode in the root Python installation, and creating a virtual environment ``venv`` first, is mandatory.
+Some Linux distros won't allow you to put Python packages in editable mode in the root Python installation, and creating a virtual environment ``venv`` first is mandatory.

 - **You are ready, try to run Conan:**